RyanKrubergRaintree/knowledgebase/client/README.md

 The Client is structured as:

-- kb.convert: contains utilities for converting between URL, Link, Slug
+- kb.convert: contains utilities for converting between text, URL, Link, Slug
-- kb.Slugify: converts text to a possible slug page

 Knowledge Base parts: